-Characteristic Minimal Preferred Clean water None required Same as minimal Cold chain None required Same as minimal Power If power is needed for an instrument-free test, it should be compatible with a portable external power source If the test requires an instrument, it should be compatible with a portable external power source or have an integrated or external rechargeable battery For an instrument-free test, no power required If the test includes an instrument, it should have an integrated rechargeable battery or work with commercially available rechargeable batteries Test kit stability from manufacturing and storage conditions At least 18 months stable between 4 °C and 35 °C at 70% humidity and at 4000 metres altitude At least 24 months stable between 4 $^{\circ}\text{C}$ and 50 $^{\circ}\text{C}$ at 90% humidity and at 4000 metres altitude Test kit stability once opened/on-board stability (if applicable) 3 days at room temperature 7 days at room temperature Instrument maintenance If the test requires an instrument: no regular maintenance required preventive measures can be performed by non-trained laboratory staff if needed, following instructions for use no calibration needed or can be performed remotely by central lab or manufacturer Same as minimal Safety precautions Closed, self-contained system; unprocessed sample transfer only; no open handling of biohazardous material Same as minimal Waste/disposal requirements Standard biohazardous waste disposal or incineration No high temperature incineration required Small environmental footprint Standard biohazardous waste disposal No incineration required Small environmental footprint Compostable plastics for test and other materials after decontamination Characteristic Minimal Preferred Quality and standards Internal quality control The following controls should be internalized in the test for each individual test run: procedural control (e.g. amplification control if applicable) sample adequacy control Same as minimal Annotation : The procedural control and the sample adequacy control of an potentially be the same.
-Quality management system Compliant with ISO 13485 or equivalent Certified ISO 13485 or equivalent Data and connectivity Participant identification capability Space to manually or digitally record participant identification number Simple, self-contained way to digitally indicate participant identification number Digital data acquisition and display No data acquisition or display Able to digitally store and view participant identification number and test results; need to consider privacy and data security laws Connectivity None required Connection to internet and/or patient management systems, or ability to send results to patients or health workers as appropriate.
+Characteristic Minimal Preferred Clean water None required Same as minimal Cold chain None required Same as minimal Power If power is needed for an instrument-free test, it should be compatible with a portable external power source If the test requires an instrument, it should be compatible with a portable external power source or have an integrated or external rechargeable battery For an instrument-free test, no power required If the test includes an instrument, it should have an integrated rechargeable battery or work with commercially available rechargeable batteries Test kit stability from manufacturing and storage conditions At least 18 months stable between 4 $^\circ C$ and 35 $^\circ C$ at 70% humidity and at 4000 metres altitude At least 24 months stable between 4 $^\circ C$ and 50 $^\circ C$ at 90% humidity and at 4000 metres altitude Test kit stability once opened/on-board stability (if applicable) 3 days at room temperature 7 days at room temperature Instrument maintenance If the test requires an instrument: no regular maintenance required preventive measures can be performed by non-trained laboratory staff if needed, following instructions for use no calibration needed or can be performed remotely by central lab or manufacturer Same as minimal Safety precautions Closed, self-contained system; unprocessed sample transfer only; no open handling of biohazardous material Same as minimal Waste/disposal requirements Standard biohazardous waste disposal or incineration No high temperature incineration required Small environmental footprint Standard biohazardous waste disposal No incineration required Small environmental footprint Compostable plastics for test and other materials after decontamination Characteristic Minimal Preferred Quality and standards Internal quality control The following controls should be internalized in the test for each individual test run: procedural control (e.g. amplification control if applicable) sample adequacy control Same as minimal Ouality management Compliant with ISO 13485 or equivalent Certified ISO 13485 or equivalent system Data and connectivity Participant identification capability Space to manually or digitally record participant identification number Simple, self-contained way to digitally indicate participant identification number Digital data acquisition and display No data acquisition or display Able to digitally store and view participant identification number and test results; need to consider privacy and data security laws Connectivity None required Connection to internet and/or patient management systems, or ability to send results to patients or health workers as appropriate.
 This may be done indirectly for instrument-free tests via freely available mobile phone apps.
 Need to consider privacy and data security laws.

 Characteristic Minimal Preferred

 Data export None required If technology allows: Full data export (encrypted data only) can be done over mobile phone network (data transmission can automatically select between general packet radio service [GPRS] or more advanced networks and global system for mobile communication [GSM], based on available coverage).
 GPRS should be able to utilize the internet FTP to transmit data; data transfer should be initiated every 4-8 hours, with checks to ensure that data are stored on the system until transferred/ upload has been acknowledged.
-Data can be exported in a format compatible with Health Level Seven (HLT) standards, where appropriate; the instrument tracks and transmits quality assurance data over time (such as identify shifts or trends).
+Data can be exported in a format compatible with Health Level Seven (HL7) standards, where appropriate; the instrument tracks and transmits quality assurance data over time (such as identify shifts or trends).
+Need to consider privacy and data security laws.

 Cost

 Cost per reportable result < US\$ 8 < US\$ 3

 Annotation: This should include the cost of the instrument (if applicable), kits and all necessary consumables, including collection devices (and including media as appropriate).
 This target price has been deliberated extensively in the TPP Development Group.
-No cost-effectiveness or affordability studies of HPV POC tests are available to underpin these targets.
-However, they are based on agreement by the TPP Development Group after considering cost estimations of promising POC technologies under development retrieved from peer-reviewed articles and available
+No cost-effectiveness or